 Most regional operations managers will need a degree in hospitality and a master's degree in business.
 Excellent communication skills are necessary, and you will likely need experience as a restaurant manager.

-food service management
+Food service management